-1.3.12 Other Government Programs
+14 Other Government Programs

 The Inquiry heard evidence about a number of other government programs or policies that I conclude did not have an effect on the events in Walkerton.
 However, I consider it useful to briefly set out the nature of some of this evidence and the reasons for my conclusions.
-I do so in Chapter 12 of this report.
+I do so in Chapter 12 of the report.